 Finding A Camper to Rent

 It’s easier than ever to rent campers these days.
-Airbnb-style marketplaces for RVs ($30 Airbnb discount here) or campers have started to pop up where you can privately rent from owners who aren’t currently using theirs.
+Airbnb-style marketplaces for RVs or campers have started to pop up where you can privately rent from owners who aren’t currently using theirs.
 You can also find plenty of commercial operators renting vans.
 The prices vary considerably depending on the season with prices the highest in the high season from July to September.

-May and June are mid-season, so it’s a great time to get a lower price while the weather is still very warm.
+May and June are mid-seasons, so it’s a great time to get a lower price while the weather is still very warm.